wacncontent/CustomizeTool/output/articles/vs-azure-tools-connected-services-add-active-directory.md

     ![Configure Azure AD in the wizard](./media/vs-azure-tools-connected-services-add-active-directory/configure-azure-ad-wizard-1.png)

 1. On the second page, select a domain from the **Domain** drop-down list.
 The list of domains contains all domains accessible by the accounts listed in the Account Settings dialog.
-As an alternative, you can enter a domain name if you don’t find the one you’re looking for, such as mydomain.partner.onmschina.cn.
+As an alternative, you can enter a domain name if you don't find the one you're looking for, such as mydomain.partner.onmschina.cn.
 You can choose the option to create a new Azure AD app or use the settings from an existing Azure AD app.

     ![Configure Azure AD in the wizard](./media/vs-azure-tools-connected-services-add-active-directory/configure-azure-ad-wizard-2.png)